Bacolod: Healthcare

-Bacolod has one public tertiary teaching-learning hospital under the direct management of the Department of Health – Regional Office VI (regional hospital): the Corazon Locsin Montelibano Memorial Regional Hospital (CLMMRH).
-In September 2022, as per Republic Act 11564, the city government-owned Bacolod City General Hospital held its groundbreaking and is expected to be completed and operational before 2024.
+Bacolod has one public tertiary teaching-learning hospital under the direct management of the Department of Health – Negros Island Regional Office (regional hospital): the Corazon Locsin Montelibano Memorial Regional Hospital (CLMMRH).
+In September 2022, as per Republic Act 11564, the city government-owned Bacolod City General Hospital held its groundbreaking and is expected to be completed and operational in 2025.
 The Bacolod City Health Office is responsible for the implementation and planning of the health care programs provided by the city government, which also operates and supervises Health Centers in the barangays of the city.
 Private hospitals in Bacolod that provide tertiary care include the: Dr. Pablo O. Torre Memorial Hospital (owned and operated by The Riverside Medical Center Inc.); The Doctors' Hospital Inc.; Adventist Medical Center – Bacolod; Bacolod Queen of Mercy Hospital; South Bacolod General Hospital and Medical Center Inc., Metro Bacolod Hospital and Medical Center; and the upcoming Asia–Pacific Medical Center Bacolod Inc.

 Education

-Bacolod currently has 4 large universities and more than a dozen other schools specializing in various courses.
-Currently, as sanctioned by the Department of Education, all primary and secondary institutions in the city use the K-12 educational system.
+Bacolod currently has 5 large universities and more than a dozen other schools specializing in various courses.
+Currently, as sanctioned by the Department of Education, all primary and secondary institutions in the city use the K-12 and the MATATAG educational system.

-The city alone currently hosts four of well-known educational institutions in the nation.
+The city alone currently hosts five of well-known educational institutions in the nation.
 These are: